Free LASIK Consultation: Call (855) 875-2020 9:00am–5:00pm

 Gain a deeper understanding about the topics, conditions, and procedures discussed on this page by watching our informational videos.

 Patients who are 60 or older are most likely to develop AMD.
 However, other risk factors can play a role.
 Smokers are twice as likely to develop AMD.
-Genetic and environmental factors also play a key role, as patients with a family history of AMD are more likely to develop the disease.
+Genetic and environmental factors also play a key role in who develops macular degeneration, as patients with a family history of AMD are more likely to develop the disease.
 Also, Caucasians are more likely to develop the disease than any other race.

 Although there is no cure for AMD, you can alter your lifestyle to reduce your risk of developing the disease.
 This includes: